Varnae: Fictional character biography

 In the modern day, the voodoo priestess Marie Laveau sought the blood of a vampire; she had been given a potion in the 19th century by the immortal Cagliostro that would make her temporarily ageless, but each draught of the potion required a vampire's blood.
 Doctor Strange, the Earth's Sorcerer Supreme, had previously used the Darkhold's Montesi Formula to destroy all of the Earth's vampires (including Dracula) and prevent any more vampires from being created.
 Although Laveau had once been able to obtain vampire blood via time travel, she instead sought to undo the Montesi Formula so that she could more easily obtain vampire blood.
 She tried to cast the Vampiric Verses from Strange's Book of the Vishanti to completely counter the Montesi Formula.
 When that failed, she used the Darkhold to recreate the Lord of the Vampires, but instead of resurrecting Dracula as had been expected, she revived Varnae.
 Varnae fought Strange, Laveau, and Brother Voodoo to a standstill, and left with a grudging respect for Strange as a nemesis.

 Varnae later fought several of Strange's allies John Blaze and the Nightstalkers.
 In his conflict with the Nightstalkers, Varnae took control of Bloodstorm (a clone of Dracula) and transformed the Nightstalkers' ally Taj Nital into a vampire.
 In the final battle, the sorceress Salome, who had usurped Strange's title as Sorcerer Supreme, freed Bloodstorm, with the resulting battle ending in an explosion that apparently killed the Nightstalkers Frank Drake (a descendant of Dracula) and Hannibal King (a vampire).
 The remaining Nightstalker, Blade, fought Varnae as well as Dracula, who had been reborn by the combination of the blood of Bloodstorm, King, and Drake.
 Since his rebirth, Dracula has again taken on the title of the Lord of the Vampires.

+During the "Blood Hunt" storyline, it is discovered that Eons ago, Varnae's theft of the Vibranium from the Fires of Ptah had caused him and his followers to run afoul of Khonshu, Bast, and their fellow gods in the Ennead and the Orisha.
+Kokou the Ever-Burning fought Varnae in his temple.
+It is also revealed that Varnae possessed the Blade and he initiated the Blood Hunt, transported to Central Park the Temple of First Blasphemy, a place of evil from ancient Atlantis, captured the living Darkhold and Thor so he can finish what he started eons ago, to become the Unliving Darkforce.
+While Doctor Doom used the Sorcerer Supreme title to undo the spell that caused the Darkforce to blanket the Earth, Blade was attacked by the blades of Bloodline and Miles Morales enabling Scarlet Witch to free Blade from Varnae's possession.
+Captain Marvel tells Scarlet Witch to lock Varnae down.

+Powers and abilities

+Varnae has superhuman strength, stamina, durability, speed, agility, and reflexes.
+In addition, he also possesses accelerated healing, hypnotism, shapeshifting, telepathy, and immortality.